 This made things tougher for the hike because of the bad terrain and rain mixed with the subsequent sand flowing towards the eyes.

-Also a fast flowing strong river needs to be crossed which was somewhat difficult, despite being not so deep in width.
+Also, a fast-flowing strong river needs to be crossed which was somewhat difficult, despite being not so deep in width.

-As much fun as it was feeling like being on an alien planet, it was a relief to get back onto more greener areas with a river running through steep mountain terrain.
+As much fun as it was feeling like being on an alien planet, it was a relief to get back onto greener areas with a river running through steep mountain terrain.

 Passing by another campsite where it seems most people would stop for their second night on the Laugavegur Trail I chose to push on.

-There are a few rivers too traverse on this trek, most being somewhat easy enough.
+There are a few rivers to traverse on this trek, most being somewhat easy enough.
 The main tougher one is just before the landscape starts going steeper where you go on the toughest ascent of the trip.

-Thank-fully there are small wooden bridges to help out in the worst parts, but it will take you some navigating around for a while to find the best crossing points.
+Thankfully there are small wooden bridges to help out in the worst parts, but it will take you some navigating around for a while to find the best crossing points.

-Once across this river there is one final campsite before the push upwards to reach the top of the mountain ahead.
+Once across this river, there is one final campsite before the push upwards to reach the top of the mountain ahead.
 If tired by this point this is a good place to stay for the night.

 Full of energy still I kept pushing on.

-I’m not going to lie, it was a very tough climb up, but also the last really tough part of the trek and the views were so worth it!
+I’m not going to lie, it was a very tough climb up, but also the last really tough part of the trek, and the views were so worth it!